SpektraSystems/Microsoft-Cloud-Workshop/linux-lift-and-shift/Readme.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to five resource groups – ODL_lift-shift-xxxxx-01, ODL_lift-shift-xxxxx-02, ODL_lift-shift-xxxxx-03,  ODL_lift-shift-xxxxx-04 and ODL_lift-shift-xxxxx-05.
+3. Note that you have access to five resource groups – ODL_lift-shift-xxxxx-OPSLABRG, ODL_lift-shift-xxxxx-OsTicketOnPrem, ODL_lift-shift-xxxxx-OsTicketMySQLVM,  ODL_lift-shift-xxxxx-OsTicketVMSSRG and ODL_lift-shift-xxxxx-OsTicketPaaSRG.
 Note: All these 5 resource groups has the pre-deployed environment. **User need not deploy any resource during the lab**

-4. Navigate to the resource group **ODL_lift-shift-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc
+4. Navigate to the resource group **ODL_lift-shift-xxxxx-OPSLABRG** and view the already existing resources such as LABVM Virtual Machine, Disk, etc

 5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received